 Mr. Gamble responded to questions from the Committee.
 Capital improvements are prioritized by the total capital costs, guest needs and input, and optimized use of the area.
 The state beach parking lot is used periodically during winter peak days for staff and overflow parking, but other winter recreationists access the lake from the parking lot.
-Commissioner Rose acknowledged the challenging 2015-2016 winter ski season: Ski NH reported a 25-40% impact industry wide.
+Commissioner Rose acknowledged the challenging 2015-2016 winter ski season: Ski NH reported a decrease of 25-40% in skier visits industry wide due to poor winter weather across the state.
 As with many ski areas, including Franconia Notch, summer activities enable year round revenue.